Signature Estate & Investment Advisors Announces Strategic Investment from Reverence Capital Partners, Announces Plan to Work with Newly Formed Broker-Dealer

 SEIA's long-term growth strategy, vision, and plan for continuity is focused on maintaining independence, streamlining investment solutions, and continued platform enhancements for both advisors and their clients.
 These multi-faceted transactions allow SEIA to invest in the future of the business while continually enhancing the level of service and offerings provided.

-"Brian and his team have built one of the most successful and rapidly growing firms in the RIA industry," said Managing Partner Milton Berlinski.
+"Brian and his team have built one of the most successful and rapidly growing firms in the RIA industry," said Reverence Capital CEO Milton Berlinski.
 "We are pleased to be able to partner with this tenured management team who share our vision of exceptional client service and culture.
 We look forward to providing the necessary capital and support to execute on SEIA's strategic plan of accelerated organic and inorganic growth."

 Following the close of these transactions, Brian Holmes will remain the President and CEO at SEIA and SIA.
 The firm's Founding Partners, Management Team, Advisor Teams, and Employees will remain in place, and the brand will remain Signature Estate & Investment Advisors.
 At closing, SEIA will have broader equity ownership across its partners, advisors, and employees than they did prior to the transaction.